 Hildr went from the little cafe to a large house just within the French Quarter.
 It was seemingly empty.
 However, she knew it was the house that belonged to the Mikaelson family.
 The very family who would soon be on their way back into the city.
 She arranged a chair, a table and a glass of whiskey for herself.
 She didn’t have to wait long before someone entered the manor.
 Elijah, Freya and Kol walked into the house a few hours after she had arrived.
 Elijah grabbing her when Freya yelled stop.

 “Hildr.
 How are you here?
-You died back in Norway.”
+You died.”
 She stood up from the chair.
 “Oh no, dear sister.
 I did not.”
 Elijah turned back around to look at Freya.
 “Sister?”
 Kol looked at Hildr.
 He was fixed on her. “ It’s not what you think.
 Hildr was a young witch taken in by Dahlia, before she was killed by werewolves.”
 Kol looked away from her and turned towards Freya.
 “If she was dead then she would not be sitting in our house.”

 Hildr walked past Elijah towards Kol.
 He was here in front of her again.
 “You must be Kol.”
 He smiled at her.
 “What a smart little dead girl.
 Too bad she isn’t smart enough to realize I will rip her throat right out.”
 Hildr ignored the comment.
 Something that concerned both Elijah and Freya.
 “Even when I’m here to help Niklaus?”
 Elijah walked back towards her.
 “Since when does anyone willingly help Niklaus.”
 She waved her hands around her in defeat.
 “Alright, alright.
 You broke me down.
 Niklaus is my brother.
 I am here for family obligation.”